neuml/rag/README.md

 - Combination of both.
 This first runs a graph path query then runs a graph query only within the context of that path traversal.
   - `linux -> macos -> microsoft windows gq: Tell me about Linux`

-Every GraphRAG query response will also show a corresponding graph to help understand how the query works.
+Every Graph RAG query response will also show a corresponding graph to help understand how the query works.
 Each node in the graph is a section (paragraph).
 The node nodes are generated with a LLM prompt that applies a topic label at upload time.

 ## Adding data to the index